pragma-/pbot/Docker/README.md

     copy -r ../data libera-candide
     copy -r ../data libera-cantest

-Create and start a new container the for the first time with options configuring the botnick and IRC server.
+Create and start a new container for the first time with options configuring the botnick and IRC server.
 We will use the `-ti` flags for `docker run` so we can access PBot's terminal console to run commands like `useradd` to create your bot-admin account, etc.